fuzzlecutter/TazUO/src/ClassicUO.Client/LegionScripting/doc.md

  `API.Random.Next(100)` will return a number between 0 and 100.

 - **LastTargetSerial** (*uint*)
+  -  The serial of the last target, if it has a serial.

 - **LastTargetPos** (*Vector3*)
+  -  The last target's position

 - **LastTargetGraphic** (*ushort*)
+  -  The graphic of the last targeting object

 ## Enums
 ### ScanType